JayceFayne/swayipc-rs/README.md

 ## Usage

-Examples of how to use the library can be found [here](examples)
+Examples of how to use the library can be found [here](examples).

 ## Versioning

-This library targets the latest stable release of [sway](https://github.com/swaywm/sway)
+This library targets the latest stable release of [sway](https://github.com/swaywm/sway).

 ## Credits